elaktif/student-performance-analysis/README.md

 ## 📌 Objective

-To explore how different demographic factors—such as gender, parental education, and school support—affect students’ performance in academic tests.
+To analyze how factors such as parental background, study time, alcohol use, and internet access influence students' academic success in Math and Portuguese subjects.
+The project will also compare overall performance across both subjects and highlight any trends or disparities.

 ---